For queries related to 2024 admissions, please write only to [email protected]

 Class Size and Profile

-In recent years each matriculated class has averaged a dozen students.
-The student body varies widely in age, experience, background, and nationality.
+In recent years matriculated classes have averaged a dozen students.
+The student body varies widely in age, experience, background, nationality, and citizenship status.
 Some entering students have just completed the bachelor’s degree, while others may have spent several years in the workplace, including many in museum jobs.
 The program welcomes applicants from outside the field of the history of art and offers financial aid on a need and merit basis.
 International students are equally eligible for these grants.
 A substantial number of students in the program receive a full tuition waiver plus a stipend for living expenses.
 All students have the opportunity of a paid internship at the Clark Art Institute, Williams College Museum of Art, or other partner institutions.
 Additional support for research travel and conferences is available to all students.

 Tuition and Financial Aid

 Tuition for 2023-2024 is set at $64,540.
 A substantial number of students in the program receive a full tuition waiver, plus a stipend for living expenses.
 For aided students, the program also covers health insurance, relocation expenses, and a book purchase grant.
 Awards are made on the basis of both need and merit.
 Research funding and paid internship opportunities are available to each student over the four semester span of the program.